serhat-dirik/docker4jboss/README.md

 To get started with Docker, please refer to the official [user guide](https://docs.docker.com/userguide/)

 ### Docker Compose
-You'll need [docker-compose](https://docs.docker.com/compose/) to run composed environments under subdirectories that start with "compose".
+[docker-compose](https://docs.docker.com/compose/) can help you to run composed environments in more easy and efficient way.
 Please install the latest version as following the instructions on [docker-compose web page](https://docs.docker.com/compose/install/).

 ### Disable Firewalld (RHEL, CentOS, Fedora) on Your Host
 Firewalld is default firewall management in RHEL 7, Centos 7, and Fedora 18+.
 It's a new stack replacing iptables but docker controls iptables and don't know how to deal with firewalld yet, so its strongly suggested that you stop firewalld service & start iptables service on Red Hat linux derivatives before you run any composed environments.
 An alternative approach to this would be defining required rule sets for internal container communication and change docker's default option to ```--iptables=false`` to prevent docker changing iptables on your host.
 Let me warn you, about that this means that you'll be doing a lot of work manually by yourself.